GuidesJanuary 23, 20268 min read

 Security

-2. Use HTTPS - All API communication should be encrypted
+• Use HTTPS — Encrypt all API communication

 User Experience

-1. Show real-time updates - Use SSE or polling for live status
+• Show live updates — Use SSE or polling for real-time status

-4. Support multiple networks - Let users choose their preferred network
+• Support multiple networks — Let users pick their preferred chain

 Error Handling

-4. Notify on failures - Alert your team when fulfillment fails
+• Alert on failures — Notify your team when fulfillment fails

 Troubleshooting